FAQs

 How much time will it take?

-At each visit, caregivers will complete questionnaires online (~2-3 hours) and will participate in phone-based interviews (~1-2 hours), which will take ~4-5 total hours per visit.
+At each visit, caregivers will complete questionnaires online (~2-3 hours) and may participate in phone-based interviews (~1-2 hours), which could take ~4-5 total hours per visit.

 What if I miss one of the testing time-points?